 4. CONCLUSIONS

-In this paper, a novel hybrid modeling approach has been proposed to predict the energy consumption of a hydronic radiant slab system that incorporates the advantages of both the RC and GGMR models.
-The proposed method was validated using data from actual radiant slab operations at Purdue University.
-According to the case study, the hybrid model outperformed the RC, GGMR in terms of prediction performance.
-And the proposed hybrid model has a CVRMSE of 9.95 percent for hourly prediction (5.64 percent less than RC, 12.6 percent less than GGMR), which clearly meets the criteria for ASHRAE Guideline 14.
-Specifically, it has been demonstrated that the RC model prediction can be used as input for a GGMR model to further reduce prediction errors of RC and GGMR models.
+In this paper, a novel hybrid modeling approach has been proposed to predict the energy consumption of a hydronic radiant slab system that incorporates the advantages of both RC and GGMR models.
+The hybrid approach involves using an output from one simplified RC model as an input to the GGMR.
+The proposed method was validated using measurements from a radiant slab system operating at Purdue University.
+According to the case study, the hybrid model significantly outperformed the RC and GGMR models in terms of prediction performance.
+The proposed hybrid model had a CVRMSE of 9.95 percent for hourly prediction (5.64 percent less than the RC alone and 12.6 percent less than GGMR alone), which clearly meets the criteria for ASHRAE Guideline 14.

 In addition, it's worth noting that the case study makes use of a single onsite dataset source.
 In the future, we need to conduct additional case studies using a variety of data sources.

-NOMENCLATURE